afragen/embed-pdf-viewer/README.md

 Embed a PDF from the Media Library or elsewhere via oEmbed or as a block into an `iframe` tag .

 ## Description
 Embed a PDF from the Media Library or elsewhere via oEmbed or as a block into an `iframe` tag.
 The URL only has to be world reachable link.
 Chrome uses Google Doc Viewer as Chrome seems to automatically rendered embedded JS in PDFs automatically.
+Uses Google Doc Viewer with mobile.

 Inspired by [Embed PDF](https://wordpress.org/plugins/dirtysuds-embed-pdf/) and [RV Embed PDF](https://wordpress.org/plugins/rv-embed-pdf/).